jsa-aerial/DMM/design-notes/Early-2017/vector-space-of-mixed-tensors.md

 If all paths are of the lengths 1, we think about the vector in question as a one-dimensional vector (tensor of rank 1).

-If all paths are of the length 2, we think about the vectro in question as a matrxi (tensor of rank 2).
+If all paths are of the length 2, we think about the vector in question as a matrix (tensor of rank 2).

 Et cetera...